CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 ### Setting up the Arduino IDE

-The [Arduino Integrated Development Environment (IDE)](https://www.arduino.cc/en/main/software) is a cross-platform application (for Windows, macOS and Linux) that is used to write and upload programs to Arduino compatible boards.
+The [Arduino Integrated Development Environment (IDE)](https://www.arduino.cc/en/main/software) is a cross-platform application (for Windows, macOS and Linux) used to write and upload programs to Arduino compatible boards.

 Let us start by setting up the software development environment to program The Things Uno.

 1. [Download](https://www.arduino.cc/en/Main/Software) and install the latest Arduino Software (IDE).
-2. Navigate to **Sketch -> Include Library -> Manage Libraries** to open library manager.
+2. Navigate to **Sketch -> Include Library -> Manage Libraries** to open the library manager.
 3. Search for **TheThingsNetwork** and click on the result to select it.
 4. Click on the **Install** button to install it.